New

 Booking not required

-In addition, you can watch the low-stimulus version of Maar natuurlijk!
-(But naturally!), a show about all sorts of fascinating natural phenomena (from age 4).
+Finally, in our auditorium you can watch the low-stimulus version of Een half uur natuur (Half an Hour of Nature – NL), a show about all sorts of fascinating natural phenomena (from age 4).

 On the programme